madetech/handbook/benefits/lunchers.md

 # Lunchers

-Every fortnight we select three groups of five people to have a team lunch and join any new starters in a de-regionalised format, with the day it’s held on rotation each time.

-This ritual provides an inclusive opportunity for the team to socialise and share their successes and challenges.
-It's important that we continue to set aside the time for this, especially when as many of us work remotely most of the time.
+Once a month in each office we select 5 people to have lunch together on us!
+Order from your favoriute restaurant, nip to the shops, find a local cafe or head for a walk around Borough Market - the choice is yours!

 ## How it works

+- At the start of the month the date for each region will be posted in the Slack channel.
+To be in with a chance of being selected, book your desk and make sure you are in the office on that day!
+- The day before lunch the lucky lunchers will be posted in the regions Slack channel - if you cant make it, give your spot to someone else whos in.

-The People & Culture Advisors will organise three lunchers groups every fortnight. *You can only expense your lunch if invited to do so by them.*
+*You can only expense your lunch if you are chosen for lunchers.*

-While we're working remotely, order from your favourite restaurant, or purchase ingredients from a supermarket (up to a maximum of £20) and expense back under the "Staff Meals" section on Xero.

 If you have any questions, ask the People or Finance Team.

-*Policy owners: People & Culture Advisor(s)*